 Use painter’s tape to tape off anything that shouldn’t be painted.
 This includes adjacent walls that aren’t being painted, woodwork, light switches and other surfaces you want to protect.
 Lightly rub the edge of the side of the tape that’s going to be painted to get rid of air bubbles and ensure a sharp line is achieved.

 If you’re looking for a professional painting company, look no further than Demiri Painting.
-Located in Toronto, Ontario, we service Mississauga, Brampton, Vaughan, Markham, Richmond Hill and Scarborough.
+Located in Toronto, Ontario, we service Mississauga, Brampton, Vaughan, Markham, Richmond Hill, and Etobicoke.
 Our professionals are fully licensed and insured, only using the finest products on the market.
 Around for 16 years, we provide quality painting services for both residential and commercial clients at a reasonable price.
 Our painters value nothing more than making sure our customers are 100% satisfied.
 Call us for a free quote today.